chadian/sticksnglue/content/blog/2018-08-24-scaling-css-with-the-mixin-backed-class-name.md

 	color: blue;
 }</pre>

-We&#8217;re left with three declarations for each property.
-So while it&#8217;s clear what we are left with (and it&#8217;s even clearer in chrome dev tools with the strikethrough&#8217;s of overridden properties), we don&#8217;t want to ship all these extra declarations.
+We're left with three declarations for each property.
+So while it's clear what we are left with (and it's even clearer in chrome dev tools with the strikethrough's of overridden properties), we don't want to ship all these extra declarations.

-Luckily if you allow me to introduce a [`postcss-combine-duplicated-selectors`](https://github.com/ChristianMurphy/postcss-combine-duplicated-selectors), a PostCSS plugin, then it&#8217;s all covered.
+Luckily if you allow me to introduce a [`postcss-combine-duplicated-selectors`](https://github.com/ChristianMurphy/postcss-combine-duplicated-selectors), a PostCSS plugin, then it's all covered.
 This plugin has the option of `removeDuplicatedProperties` that when set to `true` will squash these extra definitions in our final css.
-In a development build I would leave them in so that it&#8217;s easier to see the layering of the definitions, but then clean everything up for production.
+In a development build I would leave them in so that it's easier to see the layering of the definitions, but then clean everything up for production.

 ### States